-Each state (and possibly federal statutes or regulations, depending on what kind of data was accessed) will provide a time by which you have to notify people that their data may have been exposed.
-Those laws also usually include very specific requirements about the content of the notice and the manner it must be provided.
+Each state has a deadline by which you have to notify people that their data may have been exposed.
+(Federal regulations and other applicable laws, like the GDPR, have similar deadlines.)
+They also have very specific requirements about the content of the notice and the manner it must be provided.

 Compliance with these laws isn’t easy.
 Nor is it free.

-Your cyber liability insurance policy should include coverage for expenses incurred to notify your customers of a data breach.
-In addition to the costs of specific compliance with notification laws, you’re likely going to need continuing legal advice on the course of your notification process.
+Your cyber insurance policy must include data breach notification expenses, and that goes beyond just the printing and the stamps.
+You’re likely going to need continuing legal advice over the course of your notification process.

 And in case you didn’t know, continuing legal advice ain’t free!